andrewufrank/CategoryCoreConcepts/README.md

-# a place to experiment with haskell to implement the examples from lawvere "conceptual mathematics"
+# a place to experiment with haskell to implement a category based spatial core concept